DrFreshPotato/cse15l-lab-reports/lab1.md

   * cd stands for change directory
 * ls -lat
   * ls lists out content of directory
 * ls -a
-  *
+  * f
 * ls <directory> where <directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, where the abc is one of the other group members’ username
-  *
+  * hello
 * cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/
-  *
+  * h
 * cat /home/linux/ieng6/cs15lsp23/public/hello.txt
-  *
+  * f

 Here is example of one of the outputs: